qinyanjuidavid/Dockerizing-Django/README.md

   - `-p` is the port
   - `6000` is the host port
   - `6379` container port
+- `docker run -d -p 6001:6379 --name redis-older redis:7.0.3` Naming the container for instance redis-older

 ### Container Ports Vs Host Port

 - Multiple Containers can run on your host machine
 - Conflict when same port on host machine
 - The applications can't be able to reach the containers using same port

+### Debugging Containers

+- `docker logs containerID/conteinerName` to check the logs of the container
+- `docker exec -it containerID/containerName /bin/bash`
+  - `it` Interactive terminal

+### Demo Project Overview